 Barrett Media produces over 20 stories per day on the music, news, and sports media industries.
 To make sure you’re updated on the latest happenings across the media business, sign up for our newsletters to get the news delivered straight to your inbox.

 I launched my company in 2015.
 Prior to the pandemic, younger people reached out frequently to make sure I knew of their interest in programming radio stations.
-I get plenty of messages from young people interested in being on the air, but the messages often pertain to improving a show or growing an audience, not finding a way to get hired or land a bigger role at a radio station.
+I still get plenty of messages from young people, but most of that interest is tied to being on the air, and how to improve a show or grow an audience.

 Younger people express less interest today in programming and behind the scenes roles than they used to.
 Having led program director job searches for numerous companies and markets, I wonder why that is.
 On-air hosting is the more glamorous job.
 However, not everyone is going to be the next Pat McAfee, Stephen A. Smith or Mina Kimes.